Innovative legal educator. Legal writing ninja. Law student study habits expert.

-My priority is my students, how to best help them learn to think and write, to excel in law school, the bar exam, and law practice.
-I integrate scholarship on study skills and teaching and learning with innovative teaching methods to modernize and revitalize legal education and law learning.
+My priority is my students, how to best help them think and write, excel in law school, the bar exam, and law practice.
+I integrate scholarship on cognitive science, study skills, and teaching and learning with innovative teaching methods to modernize and revitalize legal education and law learning.

 I care deeply about student learning.
 I have devoted years to becoming an expert on law student study habits and research-based effective study habits, skills, and strategies to better understand how law students study and to maximize law learning.
-I have used and continue to develop innovative and modern teaching methods (including online and distance learning, flipping the classroom, webcasting, etc.) to modernize legal education and to teach today’s students.
+I continue to develop innovative and modern teaching methods, leveraging video, online learning strategies, and active learning processes to modernize legal education and teach today’s students.

-I am a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I teach Legal Writing I and Legal Writing II in the Number 1 Legal Writing Program in the United States.
-I am member of the Working Group for Distance Learning in Legal Education.
-I am a member of the Legal Writing Institute (LWI) as well as a founding member of the Association of Academic Support Educators (AASE).
-I regularly present at and attend conferences focusing on legal writing, academic support, legal skills development, and effective teaching methods.
+Prior to teaching at DU, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in Seattle U’s Nationally Ranked Legal Writing Program.
+I am a member of the Legal Writing Institute (LWI), the Association of Legal Writing Directors (ALWD), and a founding member of the Association of Academic Support Educators (AASE).
+I regularly present at conferences on legal writing, law student study habits, academic support, legal skills development, and effective teaching methods.
+You can learn more about my comprehensive scholarship here.

-My article summarizing empirical research on study skills, habits, and attitudes and how it can be used by legal educators to maximize law school learning, Smarter Law Learning: Using Cognitive Science to Maximize Law Learning, was recently published in Volume 44 of the Capital University Law Review and is available for download from SSRN.
+My article, Smarter Law Study Habits: An Empirical Analysis of Law Learning Strategies and Relationship with Law GPA establishes a positive correlation between self-testing, retrieval practice, and elaborative strategies and law GPA, as well as a negative correlation between passive strategies like rereading and cramming without self-testing with law GPA.
+My article summarizing empirical research on study skills, habits, and attitudes and how it can be used by legal educators to maximize law school learning, Smarter Law Learning: Using Cognitive Science to Maximize Law Learning, was published in Volume 44 of the Capital University Law Review.

 Recent presentations on teaching and learning in legal education include: